State's 13,148 new cases hit five-month high; deaths increase by 101

 MORTALITY

 The mortality rate compares positive cases against deaths.
-The state's rate was 1.8 percent for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which passed 1,654,000 deaths and passed 74.5 million cases Wednesday, according to Worldometers.info.
+The state's rate was 1.8 percent for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which neared 1,668,000 deaths and neared 75.3 million cases Thursday, according to Worldometers.info.

 County rates: Palm Beach County 2.4 percent (-0.1), Broward 1.4 (-0.1), Miami-Dade 1.5, St. Lucie 3.1, Martin 2.7, Indian River 2.6 (-0.1), Okeechobee 2.2.